K3rhos/GrassTool/README.md

 # 🌍Overview

-This tool allows you to generate millions of individual grass blades and in your scene without tanking the performance, it's fully handled by the GPU, have fun :)
+This tool allows you to generate millions of individual grass blades in your scene without tanking the performance, it's fully handled by the GPU, have fun :)